What Is Accounting Equation?

 - Core link between a company’s balance sheet and income statement

-When there is a purchase of an asset in a company, the amount to purchase should also be withdrawn from some account in the company (generally the Cash account).
-Hence, the account from where the amount is withdrawn gets credited and there needs to be an account debited for the asset purchased (the account which relates to the asset purchased gets debited).
+When there is a purchase of an asset in a company, the purchase amount should also be withdrawn from some account in the company (generally a Cash account).
+Hence, the account from which the amount is withdrawn gets credited, and there needs to be an account debited for the asset purchased (the account related to the asset purchased gets debited).

 Consider the below entries:

-- On Jan 3, Joe purchased an office table for his company which cost him $5,000.
+- On January 3, Joe purchased an office table for his company, which cost him $5,000.

-- On Jan 15, he completed the service contract that was received on Jan 13, and remaining amount of $8,000 was paid by the client.
+- On January 15, he completed the service contract received on January 13, and the client paid the remaining amount of $8,000.